dky/vagrant-to-iso/README.md

 # Vagrant Kickstart iso template

-Use this to build custom kickstart iso's when we need to do hands off installs.
+Use this to build custom kickstart iso when we need to do hands off installs.

 ## Usage